van-himmelheimer/German-Name-Generator/README.md

 It uses lists of the most common German family names and of popular male/female first names which I got somewhere from Wikipedia, I think.
 (Warning: the first names may be rather old fashioned.)

+This script is several years old, I just uploaded it to have something on my github account :)

 ## Usage:
 From the command line:
 ```python